ShumonIqbal/swipe/README.md

 $('#myobject').swipe({ swipeTime: 800, swipeX: 100, left: swipeLeftFunction, right: swipeRightFunction });
 </pre>

-Tweak swipeTime and swipeX to adjuct the sensitivity of the swiping gesture detection.
+Tweak swipeTime and swipeX to adjust the sensitivity of the swiping gesture detection.
+By default swipe will print to console for left and right gestures.